Reviewing P2 response

 In the world that the author has created, both Nora and Winston attempt to break free from societal control.
 However, their fates underscore the dangers of challenging dominant power structures—one achieves escape, while the other is utterly consumed by the system.

-Because of the contrasting genres and degree of complexity of their works, there exist vast differences in the techniques used in The God of Small Things and Death and the Maiden to depict a microcosm of their respective societies.
+Because of the contrasting genres and degree of complexity of their works, there exist significant differences in the techniques used in The God of Small Things and Death and the Maiden to depict a microcosm of their respective societies.
 However, Arundhati Roy and Ariel Dorfman create these mini-worlds to sharply criticise oppression and inequalities and also to give a voice to the voiceless victims